 Yes, there will be a full staff of security guards monitoring the building and grounds as well as the lead Campout staff member.

 No, check-in will not begin early.
 If attendees wish to visit Space Center Houston before check-in, they will not be allowed inside the center without a ticket.

 Why are the Family Campout prices the same for adults and kids?

 Everyone, including parents, can participate in the activities, and we supply everyone attending with their own materials.

 The program ends at 8:45 a.m., and you will be given the following options:

 - Option #1 Private tram tour of NASA Johnson Space Center and general admission to Space Center Houston for the remainder of the day.

-- Option #2 Depart for home after breakfast and receive a general admission ticket to use on another day.
+- Option #2 Depart for home after breakfast and receive an email to access a timed general admission ticket for another day.